gamefb/route-optimizer/README.md

 - 🗺️ **Address Validation**: Automatically geocodes and validates all entered addresses
 - 🚀 **Route Optimization**: Calculates the most efficient route order using OpenRouteService
-- 📍 **Interactive Map**: Beautiful dark-themed map with numbered markers and route visualization
+- 📍 **Interactive Map**: Beautiful light-themed map with numbered markers and route visualization
 - 📊 **Route Statistics**: Displays total distance and estimated duration
 - 🐳 **Dockerized**: Easy deployment with Docker and Docker Compose
 - 🔐 **Secure**: API key stored in environment variables, never exposed to the frontend